MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 5. After the environment is created, you'll be redirected to [your Customer Insights instance](https://home.ci.ai.dynamics.com).

-6. You can use the demo environment to explore the app, or create a new environment.
-Learn more about specifying the settings to create an environment.
+6. Use the demo environment to explore the app, or create a new environment by following the steps in the next section.

 7. After specifying the environment settings, select **Create**.